arh06/dotfiles-manjaro/README.md

 If you do not want to use focus dimming/transparency, use ```picom_trad``` from ```.config/picom``` and rename it ```picom.conf```

 ## Dependencies
-The following are likley needed for everything to function smoothly with the exact configurations
+The following are suggested in the config:
 ```
 i3
 i3lock